 Nicholas James Chartres (1968- ) was born 11th August 1968 at Adelaide, S.A..

-Like Bill he attended the markets from a very young age (even younger than Bill, he was only aged about 2) .
+Like me he attended the markets from a very young age (even younger than me, he was only aged about 2) .

 After sometime working at the Pooraka Market with Bill, Nick transferred to HL's Transport section (Fruit Express).
-In the late 1960'she moved to Brisbane where he has had several jobs as a transport driver.
-Nick and his partner, Wendy, had a daughter Jazmin Rose (1998- ) In 2013 Nick married Leigh Fullwood, and they now live at Leichhardt, Queensland, where he is still driving trucks.
+In the late 1960's he moved to Brisbane where he has had several jobs in the transport industry.
+Nick and his partner, Wendy, had a daughter Jazmin Rose (1998- ) In 2013 Nick married Leigh Fullwood, and they now live at Leichhardt, Queensland.

 Jason also worked in the Pooraka Market.

-He now lives at Hope Valley and still works in the market for Lamanna Bananas.
+He now lives at Hope Valley and still works in the market for Bache Bros.